violet-day/kapacitor-handbook/chapter1.md

 ## **Pipelines**

-Kapacitor uses TICKscripts to define data processing pipelines.
-A pipeline is set of nodes that process data and edges that connect the nodes.
-Pipelines in Kapacitor are directed acyclic graphs \([DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph)\) meaning each edge has a direction that data flows and there cannot be any cycles in the pipeline.
+Kapacitor 使用 TICKscripts 来定义数据处理pipelines。 A pipeline is set of nodes that process data and edges that connect the nodes.
+Pipelines in Kapacitor are 有向无环图directed acyclic graphs \([DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph)\) meaning each edge has a direction that data flows and there cannot be any cycles in the pipeline.

 Each edge has a type, one of the following: